llua/copr-notion/README.md

 # Notion WM specfile
-> An Copr scm repo for the Notion WM
+> An Copr scm repo for building Notion WM on fedora

 ## Contributing